Press Kit

 Matthew Olivier (b.
 1991) is a Canadian visual artist and conceptual artist, with major practices in painting and writing.
 He maintains two parallel practices.
 His painting practice runs at matthewolivier.com, in the lineage of European figurative painting.
 His writing and video practice constitutes Codex Algorithm — the major conceptual artwork of his career, and the work to which this site is dedicated.

-By volume of circulation, Codex Algorithm now ranks among the most-viewed artworks ever produced — a scale of reach that, by Olivier’s own argument, is only made possible by the medium he claims.
+Codex Algorithm reaches hundreds of millions of viewers per year — a scale of reach that, by Olivier’s own argument, is only made possible by the medium he claims.

 His thesis extends Duchamp’s 1917 Fountain logic — the artist’s gesture being one of selection and reframing — into the architecture of the contemporary feed: paintings chosen, given a new title and point of view, and read for the thought they make possible inside the same attention economy as anything else competing for the human eye.
-Olivier is the first artist to formally claim the algorithmic feed as an artistic medium, in the lineage of oil paint, canvas, paper, photograph, and film.
+His thesis claims the algorithmic feed as an artistic medium, in the lineage of oil paint, canvas, paper, photograph, and film.

-His commissions include the Philadelphia Museum of Art, the Louvre Abu Dhabi, the Government of Flanders, M+ Hong Kong, the Munch Museum (Oslo), MSK Gent (Royal Museum of Fine Arts of Belgium), the National Museum of Women in the Arts (Washington), Avant Arte × LACMA, Palazzo Maffei (Verona), and Dior — the latter joined by BOSS as host at the Art Basel Awards, Miami.
+His commissions and collaborations include the Louvre Abu Dhabi, the Government of Flanders, M+ Hong Kong, the Munch Museum (Oslo), MSK Gent (Royal Museum of Fine Arts of Belgium), the National Museum of Women in the Arts (Washington), Avant Arte, Palazzo Maffei (Verona), and Dior (joined by BOSS as host at the Art Basel Awards, Miami) — alongside a private commission from a Trustee of the Philadelphia Museum of Art.
 He works internationally from a studio in Toronto.

 — II —